 This post was originally published mid-May in 2017.
-‘Deer Hunter’s Almanac’ was created by Craig Dougherty with help from Jason Ashe for the Hunting Page.
+But the wisdom is timeless, and if you are paying attention can be used today.
+‘Deer Hunter’s Almanac’ was created by outdoor writers & experts Craig Dougherty and Jason Ashe for the Hunting Page.

 Deer Hunter’s Almanac for MAY